Irwinville, Georgia: As county seat

 Irwinville served as the official county seat of Irwin County from the formation of the county in 1831 until August 17, 1907.
-A total of three courthouses had been built in Irwinville over its 76-year tenure as county seat.
+A total of three courthouses were built in Irwinville over its 76-year tenure as county seat.
 The first courthouse was built by Benjamin Baker at a cost of about $1,500.00.
 Little is known about the first courthouse other than that it was a story and a half tall.
 It had a shingle roof, common with rural courthouses during this time.

 In 1854, Loam Brown built a new courthouse at a cost of $1,323 to replace the courthouse built by Benjamin Baker.
 There is no known description available for this courthouse.
 In August 1883, a notice was placed on the door of the courthouse stating that it and the public square in which it sat would be sold to the highest available bidder within 10 days.
 John Clements won the courthouse at a sum of $40.50, to which there was significant public outcry because the citizens of Irwinville did not want to see the building go.

 During the summer of 1883, the third and final courthouse in Irwinville was commissioned at a cost of $4,080.
 This courthouse was of an elongated design and would have sat in about the same location as where Moorehead's County Store stands today.
 It was of plain white siding on the exterior with a tin roof.

 In 1897, a petition to move the seat of Irwin County to Fitzgerald, was submitted but not approved.
 However in 1905, Irwin County was divided into Irwin, Ben Hill, Turner, and Tift counties.
 The Spring of 1907 saw the county seat moved to its present location in Ocilla although the courthouse in Irwinville was still used for its original purpose until the new courthouse was completed in 1910.